Skip to main content

 Go/No-Go Test

 Measure response inhibition (impulse control) with a simple Go/No-Go task.
-Choose a stimulus difficulty and a mode to begin.
+Choose a stimulus difficulty and mode to start.

 Go/No-Go Basics

-The Go/No-Go test is a classic cognitive assessment that measures your brain's ability to control impulsive actions — what psychologists call response inhibition.
-Think of it as testing your mental "brakes."
+The Go/No-Go test measures response inhibition — your brain's ability to stop an automatic action.
+Think of it as testing your mental brakes.

-Here's how it works: Most trials are Go trials, which means you should respond (by pressing a key or tapping).
-This repetition builds an automatic "press" habit in your brain.
-Then, occasional No-Go trials appear, requiring you to withhold that automatic response.
-Successfully stopping yourself reveals how well your brain can override habits and impulses when needed.
+Here's how it works: Most trials are Go trials, so you build a habit to respond (by pressing a key or tapping).
+Occasional No-Go trials require you to withhold that response.
+Successfully stopping shows how well your brain can override habits and impulses when needed.

-This type of cognitive control is essential in daily life — from resisting distractions while studying to making thoughtful decisions under pressure.
-The test has been widely used in psychology and neuroscience research to understand attention, self-control, and executive function.
+This kind of cognitive control matters in daily life — from resisting distractions while studying to making thoughtful decisions under pressure.
+The paradigm is widely used in psychology and neuroscience to study attention, self-control, and executive function.

-Important: This is an educational self-test designed for learning and self-awareness, not a medical or clinical diagnostic tool.
+Important: Educational self-test only, not a medical or clinical diagnostic tool.

 1